Our firm is handling Camp Lejeune water contamination lawsuits around the country.

 JAG may make some attempt to settle these “second tier” Camp Lejeune cases during the administrative claim phase.
 But the offers will probably be lower.
 A higher percentage of these cases will probably move past the administrative claim phase.
 So a Camp Lejeune lawsuit would need to be filed in the U.S. District Court for the Eastern District of North Carolina.

-The normal time frame for a civil tort case in federal court is anywhere from 16 to 26 months from start to jury trial.
+The normal time frame for a civil tort case in federal court is anywhere from 16 to 26 months from the start of the jury trial.
 Again, however, our lawyers expect that the Camp Lejeune cases will be somewhat different.
 Something will probably handle similarly the Camp Lejeune cases that end up in the Eastern District of North Carolina to MDLs in mass tort cases.

 Contact Our Camp Lejeune Water Contamination Lawyers